ACCU trains Community Monitors in Advocacy, Communications

 The Karamoja sub-region in Uganda is undoubtedly the country’s most disadvantaged, with almost 80% of the 1.2 million people living below the poverty line and 82% illiterate (UNHS, 2016/17).
-The same population has the poorest service delivery in the whole of Uganda (UBOS National Service Delivery Survey report 2015).
-The Government of Uganda (GOU) through the Office of the Prime Minister (OPM), and specifically the Ministry for Karamoja Affairs has implemented a number of development programmes to enhance recovery and development of the region.
-However, reports show that previous government interventions like Peace, Recovery and Development Program (PRDP), Northern Uganda Social Action Fund (NUSAF) phase I, II and III have been marred with gross corruption with over sh60 billion lost (ACCU Monitoring Report, 2016).
+The same population has the poorest service delivery in the whole of Uganda (UBOS National Service Delivery Survey Report 2015).
+The Government of Uganda (GOU) through the Office of the Prime Minister (OPM), and specifically the Ministry for Karamoja Affairs has implemented a number of development programs to enhance the recovery and development of the region.
+However, reports show that previous government interventions like the Peace, Recovery, and Development Program (PRDP), and Northern Uganda Social Action Fund (NUSAF) phase I, II, and III have been marred with gross corruption with over sh60 billion lost (ACCU Monitoring Report, 2016).

-The inadequacy of an active and concerted effort of civil society in issues of good governance, transparency and accountability, coupled with inadequate complaints feedback mechanisms between government and communities has made monitoring of government programmes nearly impossible despite the few community monitors trained by ACCU and KACC in Moroto, Nabilatuk, Nakapiripirit and Napak districts, thus the need for continuous follow-ups.
+The inadequacy of an active and concerted effort of civil society in issues of good governance, transparency, and accountability, coupled with inadequate complaints feedback mechanisms between government and communities has made monitoring of government programs nearly impossible despite the few community monitors trained by ACCU and KACC in Moroto, Nabilatuk, Nakapiripirit, and Napak districts, thus the need for continuous follow-ups.